sander-1105/testApplicationA/README.md

 1. `SSH_PRIVATE_KEY`
    - SSH private key for accessing the Helm chart repository
    - Used for secure Git operations
+   - Must have access to the Helm chart repository

 2. `PAT` (Personal Access Token)
    - GitHub Personal Access Token
    - Used for repository operations
+   - Must have appropriate permissions

 ### Required Files